Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

     GL.UseProgram(0);
 ```

-So we use a specifc shader program with `GL.UseProgram(ProgramID)` and disable it by calling the same method, but with a `0` arguement.
+So we use a specifc shader program with `GL.UseProgram(ProgramID)` and disable it by calling the same method, but with a `0` argument.

 Sending data to the shader program, in this case the Model-View-projection matrix is done through two functions: the first one to get a variable ID from the program (in this case the `mvp_matrix` variable) through `GL.GetUniformLocation()`.
 Then, once we have the variable ID, we can set the data (in this case, it's a uniform matrix) through `GL.UniformMatrix4()`.
 Whatever we set in this variable is the value the shader will use.